 American oldsters today know that their best hope is saving enough money to take care of themselves when their productive years are finished.

-The lucky retiree can look forward to a couple decades of leisure living in Miami Beach or Phoenix, which, from an economic standpoint, is just a high-class form of human warehousing.
+The lucky retiree can look forward to a couple of decades of leisure living in Miami Beach or Phoenix, which, from an economic standpoint, is just a high-class form of human warehousing.
 The unlucky old person will find herself widowed, living alone in a small garden apartment, her days spent flipping through the cable channels and waiting for the next visit by the nurse or Meals on Wheels.
+Of course, it doesn’t have to be this way.
+Today’s older Americans know that expecting their adult kids to support them merely out of affection or duty promises about as much security as planning to rely on the kindness of strangers.
+Some families might help their elderly relatives out by purchasing them a special phone for hearing impaired people which can open up a new form of communication for those who may feel lonely or isolated.
+This assures regular conversations can be had with family and friends, so older people can retain a sense of independence whilst living alone.
+Many families are more than likely to take care of the more senior members of their family if they can.

 Peak oil and a return to the productive family